sjsucmpe272-fall21/FundGalaxy/README.md

 ## Persona

-   1) Car Buyers
-      People don’t have to visit the dealer to find a car, especially during a pandemic.
+   1) Car Buyers: People don’t have to visit the dealer to find a car, especially during a pandemic.
 Buying a car online is a really cool idea.

-   2) Car Sellers
-      I found many sellers don’t have a good estimation of their car prices, with this website, the machine learning model will predict a reasonable price range for a car.
+   2) Students: I found many students don’t have a good estimation of the car prices, with this website, the machine learning model will predict a reasonable price range for           a car.
 This will be fair to both buyers and sellers.

 ## Dataset links